Yusufss4/graph-algorithms/README.md

 1. **Bellman-Ford** – Finds the shortest paths from a single source to all other vertices in a **directed** graph, allowing for **negative edge weights**.
 2. **Prim’s** – Constructs a **Minimum Spanning Tree (MST)** of an **undirected** graph starting from a specified source vertex.

-The code supports **both** algorithms, choosing which one to run based on the first line of input (“Bellman-ford” or “Prim’s”).

 This project is written for the Boğaziçi University Master of Science in Software Engineering SWE 510.01 Data Structures and Algorithms course to showcase the usage of Bellman-Ford and Prim's algorithms on graphs.

 ---